hdShang/arxiv-daily/docs/cs-CV/2025-09-30/papers/250926498v1-depthor-robust-depth-enhancement-from-a-real-world-lightweight-dtof-.md

 ---
 layout: default
-title: DEPTHOR++: Robust Depth Enhancement from a Real-World Lightweight dToF and RGB Guidance
+title: "DEPTHOR++: Robust Depth Enhancement from a Real-World Lightweight dToF and RGB Guidance"
 ---

 # DEPTHOR++: Robust Depth Enhancement from a Real-World Lightweight dToF and RGB Guidance